Metal wire and resin jewelry tutorial

-I hammered the round wire form flat with a planishing hammer on a metal anvil.
-This step is optional, but I hammered the piece to make sure I had flat edge to press onto the tape (in the next step).
+Hammer the round wire form flat with a planishing hammer on a metal anvil.
+This step is optional, but I hammered the piece to make sure I had a flat edge to press onto the tape in the next step.

 Dot some mixed resin into the wire forms.
-For this tutorial, I used Envirotex jewelry resin because I wanted a doming resin that does well when cast in thin layers.
+For this tutorial, I used a doming resin.
 When adding in your resin, you want to dot some in using a toothpick, then use your toothpick to draw it to the edge of the wire.
 You will not need much!

 Sprinkle inclusions over the resin.
 For this resin jewelry set, I used glass seed beads.
 Once you have the filled as you want, cover the area with a dome and allow it to cure.

 After the resin has cured, peel the masking tape away from the back.
 If you do this while the resin is still in the soft cure stage, you can also peel away any resin tags or drips that may have come out from under the edge.